-Oral history is an important initiative to capture our community’s history before it disappears; hearing the voice and the actual stories of people helps to remind us that history is not remote, it is our lives, our past, and helps us to plan for our future.
+Oral history is an important initiative to capture our community’s history before it disappears; hearing the voice and actual stories of people helps to remind us that history is not remote, it is our lives, our past, and helps us to plan for our future.

 To this end, the NHA has become custodian for several hundred recordings of local oral histories, both in audio and video formats, and has initiated projects to continue collecting Nantucket’s stories.

 In 2014, the NHA launched a new oral-history project, “New Voices: Nantucket’s Diverse Immigrant Populations.”
 Supported by a grant from Mass Humanities, the state-based affiliate of the National Endowment for the Humanities, local oral historians spent over a year collecting stories of recent Nantucket immigrants.
-These audio recordings are available in the online databases.
+These audio recordings are also available in the online catalog.
 Video segments were prepared for the companion exhibition to this project, New Arrivals, New Voices, and are available here.

-A new project beginning this year, My Nantucket Neighborhood, is being funded in part by the Judy Family Foundation.
+A new project beginning in 2018, My Nantucket Neighborhood, is being funded in part by the Judy Family Foundation.
 The project will begin with transcribing and publishing online a series of video oral histories conducted in 2007 with the residents of ’Sconset in preparation for the ’Sconset 02564 exhibition.
 In addition, a series of themed videos created for the ’Sconset exhibit will be published online, and new interviews will be conducted by Nantucket filmmaker John Stanton.

 Conducting Oral History Interviews